01 of 09

 The Cuisine of the Val D'Aosta

-Because of its location, the cooking of the Val D'Aosta is more closely related to French, German and Swiss than to peninsular Italian.
-The traditional pranzo valdostano lunch was a substantial one-course meal, followed by bread and cheese if cheese wasn't the primary ingredient of the main course.
-Dinner was lighter: a soup, followed by rye bread and cheese.
+Because of its location, the cooking of the Val D'Aosta (Aosta Valley) is more closely related to French, German, and Swiss than to peninsular Italian.
+The traditional pranzo valdostano lunch is a substantial one-course meal, followed by bread and cheese (if cheese wasn't the primary ingredient of the main course).
+Dinner is lighter—a soup, followed by rye bread and cheese.

-If the main meal didn't involve cheese, it was meat-based, consisting either of sausages and cured meats (which are now antipasti), roasts, or boiled meats.
-On holidays, boiled and roasted meats were followed by soup.
-Family meals were simpler, with dishes made with lesser cuts of meat, for example, carbonnade, beef or pork diced and stewed in wine with onions and served with polenta.
+If the main meal doesn't involve cheese, it is meat-based, consisting either of sausages and cured meats, roasts, or boiled meats.
+On holidays, boiled and roasted meats are followed by soup.
+Family meals are simpler, with dishes made with lesser cuts of meat, such as carbonnade, beef or pork diced and stewed in wine with onions and served with polenta.

-Traditional side dishes consist for the most part of salads made from wild greens collected in the fields, and dressed with walnut oil, as it's too cold for olives to grow in the Valley.
-Potatoes also figure prominently, and in the past often took the place of bread.
+Traditional side dishes consist of, for the most part, salads made from wild greens collected in the fields and dressed with walnut oil, as it's too cold for olives to grow in the Valley.
+Potatoes also figure prominently, and in the past, often took the place of bread.
 Polenta is also important.